lewisfm/camrete/README.md

 - `aarch64-unknown-linux-gnu` (arm64 Linux)
 - `x86_64-pc-windows-gnu` (x64 Windows, no MSVC)

-These targets can be compiled to from the a computer running the same OS, for licensing reasons:
+The following targets can only be used from a computer running the same OS, for SDK licensing reasons:

 - `aarch64-pc-windows-msvc` (arm64 Windows)
 - `aarch64-apple-darwin` (arm64 macOS)